 The banking system is predominantly public.
 There are, however, plans for privatization.

 Tourism.
-The tourist sector contributes significantly to the national revenue and is growing strongly.
+The tourist sector contributes significantly to the national revenue and is still growing strongly.

 The road system is relatively well-developed, while the railway network is rather limited.
 Services related to maritime navigation are widespread; the ferry system between the island is very well-developed.
 The Corinth Canal (6 km) joins the Gulf of Corinth to the Gulf of Aegina, enabling ships to avoid circumnavigating the Peloponnese.
 The Corinth Canal is crossed by the Rion-Antirion road bridge, one of the longest cable-stayed bridge in Europe.

 In 2016, Parliament approved an agreement to let the China Ocean Shipping Company, a massive Chinese maritime transport service, use the port of Piraeus.
-In 2017, China and Greece signed cooperation agreements in the transportation and energy sectors.
+In 2018, a Memorandum of Understanding was signed with China regarding the Belt and Road Initiative.

 |Civil aviation, km flown||95 700 000||km flown||2004|